The price of your next roof is the undisputed elephant in the room in every home service-based industry, right?

 Roof problems usually don't pop up right after you get a new roof, and therein lies the issue.
 They show up later, after time and weather changes.
 Roofs expand and contract with the seasons, and that's when we find out if the installers did a good job.

 Fixing a leaky roof can cost between $750 and $3,800 on average.
 So, if you have roof problems and don't get a manufacturer's warranty, you'll need to pay for the repairs yourself.
 This is if the local roofing contractor you hired doesn't honor their workmanship warranty or if they're no longer in business.

 Now, here’s what you can expect going with a valuable roof quote:

-Now that we have discussed some of the main differences between a cheap roof and a valuable roof, let's discuss the cost differences.
+Now that we have discussed some of the main differences between a cheap roof and a valuable roof covered, let's discuss cost differences.

-For a 3-tab shingle roof on a home with 2 straight sides and no chimneys or skylights, the average cost with a valuable roof system is $7,300 and for the same home done with a cheap roof the average cost is $6,500.
+For a 3-tab shingle roof on a home with 2 straight sides and no chimneys or skylights, the average cost with a valuable roof system is $7,300.
+For the same home with a cheap roof, the average cost is $6,500.

-For an architectural shingle roof on a home with 2 straight sides and no chimneys or skylights, the average cost with a valuable roof system is $11,200 and for the same home done with a cheap roof the average cost is $10,000.
+For an architectural shingle roof on a home with 2 straight sides and no chimneys or skylights, the average cost with a valuable roof system is $11,200.
+For the same home with a cheap roof, the average cost is $10,000.

-For a screw-down metal roof on a home in 2022 with 2 straight sides and no chimneys or skylights, the average cost for a valuable roof system is $19,200 and for the same home done with a cheap roof the average cost is $17,000.
+For a screw-down metal roof on a home in 2024 with 2 straight sides and no chimneys or skylights, the average cost for a valuable roof system is $19,200.
+For the same home with a cheap roof, the average cost is $17,000.

-For a standing seam metal roof on a home with 2 straight sides and no chimneys or skylights, the average cost for a valuable roof system is $27,000 and for a the same home done with a cheap roof is $23,500.
+For a standing seam metal roof on a home with 2 straight sides and no chimneys or skylights, the average cost for a valuable roof system is $27,000.
+For the same home with a cheap roof, the average cost is $23,500.